PrincetonACM/princetonacm.github.io/officers/elections/index.markdown

 *   Chair
 *   Vice Chair
 *   Secretary/Treasurer
+*   Workshops Coordinator
-*   Competitions Chair
+*   Projects Coordinator
 *   Career Chair
-*   Historian
+*   ICPC Chair

-**By-application officers include:**

 *   Outreach Chair
-*   Webmaster
+*   Publicity Chair

 **All elected officers are required to:**

-*   Make ACM awesome -- this includes often going beyond the rigid role description
+*   Make ACM awesome!
+This often includes going beyond the rigid role description
-*   Help out with any events, including Code@Nights
-    *   Each event will be the responsibility of some single officer
+*   Help out with any events, including Code@Nights - each event will be the responsibility of some officer(s)
 *   Attend board meetings
 *   Actively contribute ideas for future events
 *   Contribute to the advertising of each event by designing posters or putting up posters around campus or sending emails and making Facebook events

-### Chair and Vice Chair
+### Chair

+*   Set a vision for ACM in both the short-term and the long-term
+*   Act as a liaison to all other student groups, departments and outside sponsors
+*   Coordinate among all officers, help distribute tasks, and help out with what is needed
 *   Schedule and run board meetings
-*   Ensure the board is functioning and help out in all areas
-*   Designate one person in charge of each event
-    *   This includes bi-weekly Code@Nights and getting off-campus sources (companies) to fund events
-    *   Often will be the Chair or Vice Chair
+*   Find and write content for the weekly newsletter, as well as send it out
 *   Organize next election of officers

-*   Arrange for speakers to come talk to ACM members
-*   Recruit new members of the club by reaching out to students in large classes and at the activities fairs
-*   Serve as point of contact for everybody (both within the school and from external sources)
+### Vice Chair

+*   Responsible for logistics and for aiding the chair with additional tasks
+*   Ensure the board is functioning and help out with what is needed
+*   Responsibilities may include: logistics and transportation for ICPC and Outreach, food at Code@Nights, booking rooms, putting events on the school calendar, and working closely with all other officers

 ### Secretary/Treasurer

-*   Take notes during meetings
+*   Help the club and other officers apply for grants and work with sponsors to help fund ACM projects
 *   Keep track of expenses for each event
 *   Handle reimbursements for all ACM events
 *   Raise money from on-campus sources (ODUS, alcohol initiative, etc.)

+### Workshops Coordinator

+*   Plan the year-long workshop schedule
+*   Find presenters and working with companies
+*   Make the material for classes available online

+### Projects Coordinator

+*   In charge of finding and helping project leads
+*   Make sure all projects have the requisite resources (ex. funding for database hosting, hardware)
+*   Check in to make sure projects are progressing
+*   Help people who want to get involved find a project with a good fit for them

+### Career Chair

+*   Help students get ready for, apply to, and negotiate job offers
+*   Organize mock technical interviews twice per year for both full-time and internship interview preparation
+*   Host career information events for companies
+*   Arrange Coffee Chats (with departmental funding)
+*   Find and post job and internship opportunities in the newsletter

-### Competition Chair
+### ICPC Chair

 *   Organize regular practices for competitions
 *   Prepare transportation for and manage all aspects of ACM-ICPC
 *   There is one **required competition**: ACM-ICPC Regional (http://acmgnyr.org/)
 *   Many other competitions take place throughout the year: Google Games, University Hacker Olympics, HackerRank, TopCoder, Windward

-### Career Chair

-*   Organize mock technical interviews twice per year for both full-time and internship interview preparation
-*   Host career information events for companies
-*   Arrange Coffee Chats (with departmental funding)

 ### Outreach Chair

-*   After-school course at Princeton High School (PHS)
-*   In progress: seminars at West-Windsor Plainsboro (WWP)
+*   Help introduce students to computer science
 *   Organize outreach activities in the community
 *   Organize service activities

-### Webmaster
+### Publicity Chair

-*   Update the website frequently
-    *   Add events in list form even before dates are set
+*   Get the word out in channels such as the Facebook page and group, Listserv emails, physical publicity (ex. posters, tri-folds), and the website
+*   Collaborate with other officers (Chair, Vice Chair, and Career Chair) to find and write content for the newsletter
-*   Maintain and publicize ACM’s public calendar
+*   Maintain the website and update it regularly with events
 *   Manage list subscription and maintenance

-### Historian

-*   Photograph ACM events
-*   Write summaries of ACM events for the website and blog